-$$Y = I/V.$$
+$$Y(\omega) = I(\omega)/V.$$

-There are many advantages to using network representations of these types of system.
-In particular, widely available circuit simulation software can be used, which makes use of the available efficient sparse-matrix techniques in solving the equations of the system, allowing many different simulations to be made of different realisations of the circuit with randomly assigned resistors and capacitors.
-These techniques were used in various studies to show that the power law behaviour exists in any binary random network over a range of values of the contrast ratio μ [15, 16, 3, 5, 17].
-Furthermore, finite element calculations reported in [17] indicate that the response of the full material is very close to that of the network model of that material.
-These studies complement those of percolation in such binary disordered networks over limiting values of μ described, for example, in [9, 2, 8].
+This approach is closely related to percolation models and a large review of this and binary disordered networks can be found in [9, 2, 8].
+There are many advantages to using C-R network representations of these types of system.
+In particular, widely available circuit simulation software can be used, which makes use of the available efficient sparsematrix techniques in solving the equations of the system.
+Additionally, algorithms based on the Frank-Lobb reduction techniques [16] can be used on the 2D square lattice representations to solve large systems efficiently [1].
+These techniques were used in various studies to show that the PLER exists in any binary random network with variable contrast ratio [15, 17, 3, 5, 18].
+This allows many different simulations to be made of different realisations of the circuit with randomly assigned resistors and capacitors.
+Furthermore, finite element calculations reported in [18] indicate that the response of the full material is very close to that of the network model of that material.